BrainPowerChemE/BrainPower/doc/UseCases.md

 	+ Output: confusion matrix visualization with balanced accuracy score

 + roc_curves_one_vs_rest.py
-	+ Function: It is an interac
+	+ Function: generates and plots Receiver Operating Characteristic (ROC) curves for a one-vs-rest multiclass classification
-	+ Input: ML algorithm results
+	+ Input: formatted development DataFrame(data_dev) and testing DataFrame (data_test)
-	+ Output: Volcano plot of various proteins to assess potential biomarkers for Alzeihmer’s or Parkinson’s as a PNG
+	+ Output: plot of ROC curves with calculated AUC (Area Under the Curve) as a PNG file

 + x.py
 	+ Function: So